 2. Plant the Right Trees — in the Right Location

-According to the Insurance Institute for Business and Home Safety (IBHS), some trees are prone to more storm damage than others.
-For example, trees that are shallow-rooted in soft soil have a tendency to topple over in high winds.
+Some trees may be more prone to storm damage than others.
+For example, trees that are shallow-rooted in soft soil have a tendency to topple over in high winds, says the University of Florida.
 Carefully decide on the type of tree you plant in your yard, but also where you plant it.
 The University of Florida says storm-wise planting should consider the mature height of the tree to help avoid future interference with fences, buildings or power lines.

 3. Prune Properly

 Thorough and frequent pruning can help make your landscape look nice.
 But, proper pruning is also a good way to help prevent property damage in the event of a potential storm.
-IBHS suggests trimming dead, damaged or diseased tree limbs, and those that are too close to your home or near power lines.
+The Insurance Institute for Business and Home Safety (IBHS) suggests trimming dead, damaged or diseased tree limbs, and those that are too close to your home or near power lines.
 (Consider calling an expert for any work near a power line).
 Also, look around the yard for any cracked, hollow or decayed trees and have them removed to help minimize the possibility of a strong storm uprooting them.

 4. Use Soft Mulch

-If you have rock or pea gravel in your flower beds or along paths around your yard, IBHS suggests you consider replacing the materials with shredded bark or other soft mulch.
+If you have rock or pea gravel in your flower beds or along paths around your yard, the Federal Alliance for Safe Homes suggests replacing the materials with shredded bark.
 During high winds, small rocks can become projectiles, often breaking windows or damaging the siding of the house.
 Shredded bark is often softer and less dangerous if caught in the wind.

 5. Remove Storm Hazards